 Liquid Web eschews shared and other ‘mass hosting’ options, to instead provide solid managed servers for medium and large enterprises.
 If your business falls into one of those categories, Nexcess brand’s cloud-based infrastructure for WooCommerce hosting may be a smart pick.

 Keep in mind that this option is best for stores handling around 500–1,000 orders per hour.
 It offers plenty of features to help you manage high traffic levels, such as auto-scaling and advanced security features.
-For example, iThemes Security Pro comes bundled with all packages, and PCI compliance is standard.
+For example, iThemes Security Pro – which also has a top-rated security plugin for WordPress – comes bundled with all packages, and PCI compliance is standard.

 - Includes premium security features tailored to stores with high levels of traffic